-11. Obligations of the Parties
+11. Rights and obligations of the Parties

 11.3 GLS is not liable for any errors in fi lling-in labels or errors in the transmitted data.

 11.4 GLS is not obliged to warn about any incompleteness or incorrectness of documents or data.

-The Client may not pass the parcel label to other persons.
-In case this happens, it shall be liable for the parcel label as if it has used it for the transportation of its own parcels.
+11.10 The Client may not pass the parcel label to other persons.
+In case this happens, they shall be liable for the parcel label as if it has used it for the carriage of its own parcels.

 12. Right of disposal

 12.1 The Client may, in the absence of the Addressee, authorise GLS to deliver the parcel to a neighbour or another appropriate person, or to the mailbox or to the dispensing place.
 In the case of such – written or verbal – authorisations, the certifi cate of receipt (IOD, POD) will be prepared in a modifi ed format.

 13. Invoicing, payment

-13.4 The Client is obliged to settle the invoice by bank transfer, within the specified deadline.
-In the event of delay with the payment of an invoice, the Client is obliged to pay to GLS interest on late payment amounting to 0.05 % daily of the owed amount and expenses incurred in relation to the collection of the overdue receivables.
+13.4 The invoice payment is due within 7 calendar days from the date of the invoice issue.
+Invoices are always settled by bank transfer.
+The Client is obliged to settle the invoice by bank transfer by the specifi ed deadline.
+In the event of delay with the payment of an invoice, the Client is obliged to pay interest on late payment 0.05 % daily of the owed amount and expenses incurred in relation to the collection of the overdue receivables to GLS.

 13.6 GLS is further entitled to charge to the Client a diff erence between any discounted price and the price according to the basic price list of GLS also retrospectively for the issued and due invoices.
-In the event of delay the Client is obliged to hand over to GLS all the allocated parcel labels and GLS is entitled to block up the numerical series allocated to the Client for printing of the parcel labels and it is also entitled at any time without previous notice to suspend the providing of forwarding services.
-GLS is further entitled unilaterally to offset its due receivables owed by the Client the payment of which is delayed by the Client, all CashService amounts collected upon delivering of parcels from the Addressees, which it is normally obliged to pay to the Client.
-GLS is obliged to notify the Client on the performance of the offset.
+In the event of delay, the Client is obliged to hand over to GLS all the allocated parcel labels and GLS is entitled to block up the numerical series allocated to the Client for printing the parcel labels and it is also entitled at any time without any previous notice to suspend providing of service forwarding.
+GLS is further entitled unilaterally to off set its due receivables owed by the Client the payment of which is delayed by the Client, all Cash Service amounts collected upon delivering of parcels from the Addressees, which it is normally obliged to pay to the Client.
+GLS is obliged to notify the Client on the performance of the off set.

 14. Parcel dispatch system

-14.1 The data transmission between the Client and GLS, services ordering and printing of particular parcel labels are performed solely by applications provided by GLS if there is not any exception in compliance with Article 14.5 of these Conditions.
+14.1 The data transmission between the Client and GLS, services ordering and printing of particular parcel labels are performed solely with applications provided by GLS if there is not any exception agreed in compliance with Article 14.5 of these Conditions.
 The applications are: GLS Connect, GLS Connect Online, GLS Online API and MyGLS.

 14.2 The fl awless operation of applications requires a reliable connection to the Internet on the side of the Client.